Flash STU: Fast Spectral Transform Units: Experiments with robotics sequence prediction

 where $\hat{x}_{t+1}(\theta)$ is the predicted state vector parameterized by $\theta$, and $x_{t+1}$ is the true state vector.

-\paragraph{Model architectures.} The Mixture-of-Experts (MoE) architecture has seen newfound resurgence in modern neural networks thanks to its ability to increase model capacity without a proportional increase in computation~\cite{shazeer2017outrageouslylargeneuralnetworks}.
-We ran small ablation studies and found that a sparse mixture-of-experts (MoE) over gated MLPs after the model's main sublayer performed the best.
-The gated MLP splits the inputs into two parts: a main component and a "gate" that modulates the main component using the SiLU~\cite{ramachandran2017searchingactivationfunctions} activation function.
-The gating MoE network then dynamically selects which top experts to use for each input based on a learned distribution, where each expert is a gated MLP, applies the \texttt{top\_k} selected expert(s) to the input, and combines their outputs using a weighted summation, where the weights come from the gating mechanism.
+\textbf{Model architectures.} We evaluate STU against S4, Transformers, and Mamba-2, with the same 0.5M parameter count for fair comparison.
+We ensured that they have the same widths and depths and only adjusted the MLP intermediate hidden dimension size as the primary method to equalize the parameter count as commonly seen in the literature~\cite{waleffe2406empirical}.
+As for the STU-T model, its tensordot approximation allowed for extra parameter space that can be allocated towards other areas in the model.
+For example, using exactly the same configurations as STU, STU-T only has 0.05M parameters; to scale it up for fair model comparisons, here we choose to expand the ``width" of STU-T, which is the model dimension $d_{\text{model}}$ in Figure \ref{fig:arch}.
+We also consider variants augmented with a Mixture-of-Experts (MoE) layer applied after the main sublayer.
+Each expert is a small gated MLP, and a learned routing mechanism selects the top-$k$ experts per input.
 Figure~\ref{fig:model-architectures} shows the model architectures in detail.
-Table \ref{table:model-specs} gives the specification for each tested architecture in these two sets of experiments. \\ \\ We attempted to maintain the same parameter count of around 0.5M for each model given the various architectural differences.
-For STU, Transformer, and Mamba-2 models, we ensured that they have the same widths and depths and, following ~\cite{waleffe2024empiricalstudymambabasedlanguage}, only adjusted the MLP expansion factor as the primary method to equalize the parameter count.
-As for the STU-T model, its tensordot approximation allowed for extra parameter space that can be allocated towards other areas in the model.
-For example, using exactly the same configurations as STU, STU-T only has 0.05M parameters; to scale it up for fair model comparisons, here we choose to expand the "width" of STU-T, which is the model dimension $d_{\text{model}}$ in Figure \ref{fig:arch}.
+Table \ref{table:model-specs} gives the specification for each tested architecture in these two sets of experiments.